GesaJo/Gender-Bias-Visualization/README.md

   - download glove.6B.zip at https://nlp.stanford.edu/projects/glove/ and unzip.

-- to create the gloVe-dictionary: download file app/make_dictionary.py  from this repo, save in localfolder: app/ and run with: `python make_dictionary.py` (You need pickle and numpy to run the file).
+- to create the gloVe-dictionary: download file app/make_dictionary.py  from this repo, save in localfolder: app/ and run with: `python make_dictionary_GloVe.py` (You need pickle and numpy to run the file).
 The dictionary should appear in app/data.

-- download run_server.sh to app/, cd into app/ and run: `source run_server.sh`
+- download run_server.sh from this repo (in folder app), save in local folder app, cd into it and run: `source run_server.sh`

+- wait a little bit until you see a message something like this:

-- open the specified address (should be: http://0.0.0.0:5000/) in your browser and the website should appear (although it might take a minute.)
+- open the specified address (should be: http://0.0.0.0:5000/) in your browser and the website should appear (although the initial load could also take some time...)

 ## To Do:
 -  ~~add more documentation~~